ubbn/spring-fundamental/sample_spring_java_anno/README.md

 # Spring via Java class (Autowired)
-Spring configuration can be done through pure java class without XML at all.
-And using ``@Autowired`` annonation, spring automatically discovers and injects all services, repositories annonated in a given package.
+Spring configuration can be done through separate config java class and annonations in bean implementation classes.
+And using ``@Autowired`` annonation, spring automatically discovers and injects all services & repositories annonated in a given package.

 ## Configuration Class
 - No need for xml config file ``applicationContext.xml``
 - Only Java class annotated with ``@Configuration`` and ``@ComponentScan({<package path>})``
-- No definition for by bean in java config class because Spring automatically scans/discovers them itself
+- No definition for bean in java config class because Spring automatically scans/discovers them itself
-- However implementation class of services and repositories must be annonated accordingly for Spring to find them
+- However bean implementation classes must be annonated accordingly for Spring to find them

 ## Configuration
+[Java configuration class](src/main/java/AppConfigAnno.java) is very minimal as below
 ```java
 @Configuration
 @ComponentScan({'com.hem'})